 Pests and bugs are fond of living in new places.
 They look for new homes for their seasonal breeding ground.
 Construction sites are among the most vulnerable places for pest infestation.
-For decades, the construction industry has a primary concern about the pest infestation.
-In the recent times, there are many instances of property damage as a result of the infestation of pests like termites and rodents in construction sites.
-This kind of incidents put people at risk and buildings are crippled or destructed at foundations.
+For decades, the construction industry has a primary concern about a pest infestation.
+In recent times, there are many instances of property damage as a result of the infestation of pests like termites and rodents in construction sites.
+This kind of incident puts people at risk and buildings are crippled or destructed at foundations.
 Therefore, you need to consider new home construction pest control at the beginning of your project.

 Renovation of old buildings and the construction of new ones can both benefit from the consideration of pest control, even before the project gets started.
 Because of way that construction projects happen, sites are inherently attractive to various pests, such as rodents, insects, spiders, and even termites.
 Planning for pest control ahead of time will help you not only prevent infestations during the construction phases, but also build in a smart way that can help to keep pests out for years to come.

 To avoid poor services and decision regrets, it is important to choose the best pest control company; one that will get the job done right at a price that is affordable to you.
 So, here is what you need to take into consideration.

 Renovation and new construction pest control should be considered during these three phases of the process: Before, During, and After Construction.

 Whether starting afresh with a brand new site, or renovating an old one, working with a new home construction pest control professional will help you address some important issues ahead of time, such as:

 - Termite Treatment.
 A new construction termite treatment helps to form a chemical barrier to protect your building from later infestations.
 This may include treating the soil prior to any slab placement, as well as specifically treating the areas where wooden doors, cabinets, and other items will be placed.